Commanding Officer on the Antietam Campaign:

 Col. John F. Hartranft

 Some time previous to the first Battle of Bull Run, Colonel Hartranft, who commanded a regiment [4th PA Infantry] in the three months' service, applied for, and received authority to recruit one for the three years' service.
 Calling about him many of his old officers and men, the ranks of the new regiment were soon filled with a body rarely excelled for qualities essential to good soldiers.

-The Regiment then served with the IX Corps in Gen. Pope's Campaign in Northern Virginia.
+The Regiment then served with the Ninth Corps in General Pope's Campaign in Northern Virginia.